SAIL-UA/leap.github.io/01-index.md

 With the advancement of wearable sensor technology, gait data analysis has emerged as a crucial tool for identifying motion impairments.
 Traditional methods like video-based motion capture are expensive and require complex setups.
 The LEAP dataset leverages accelerometer and gyroscope data from body-worn sensors to perform movement classification using machine learning.
 The dataset contains motion data from **131 participants**, including **109 individuals with ACL injuries**.

+## Access to Dataset

+If you would like to have access to the LEAP dataset, please send an email to **xzhu39@crimson.ua.edu** stating your purpose and affiliated organization.

 ## Data Collection